Murray cod: Introduced carp

-Evidence is mounting that there is serious competition for food between larval/early juvenile introduced carp and larval/early juvenile native fish.
+There is serious competition for food between larval/early juvenile introduced carp and larval/early juvenile native fish.
 Introduced carp dominate the fish faunas of lowland Murray-Darling rivers; the sheer amount of biomass carp now take up, and the large numbers of larvae carp produce, causes serious negative effects on river ecosystems and native fish.
 Carp are the main vector of the introduced Lernaea parasite (Lernaea cyprinacea) and serious vectors of the introduced Asian fish tapeworm (Bothriocephalus acheilognathi).

 Introduced pathogens

 Murray cod have soft skin and very fine scales that leave them particularly vulnerable to infection from exotic diseases and parasites.
 The following exotic diseases and parasites all seriously affect wild Murray cod; all have been introduced by imports of exotic fish.
 Chilodonella is a single-celled, parasitic protozoa that infects the skin of Murray cod and has caused a number of serious kills of wild Murray cod.
 Saprolegnia is a fungus-like oomycete or "water mould" that frequently infects Murray cod eggs and the skin of Murray cod that have been roughly handled through poor catch and release technique.
 (It is essential that Murray cod intended for release only touch cool wet surfaces and are not put down on any hard, dry, rough or hot surfaces, e.g. boat gunwales, boat floors, dry grass, dry rocks, gravel banks, dry towels or mats, etc. Hands should also be wetted before touching them.
 They must not be hung vertically by the mouth or gill covers.)
 Wild Murray cod populations across their range suffer extremely severe infestations of Lernaea or "anchor worm", a parasitic copepod vectored by introduced carp and that burrows into the skin of Murray cod.
 Lernaea puncture wounds are often secondarily infected by bacteria.
 Severe Lernaea infestations probably causes the death of many more adult Murray cod than commonly recognised.
 Ebner reports a young adult Murray cod seemingly killed by severe Lernaea infestation.